 I provide individual therapy for adults (18+) navigating a wide range of emotional and psychological concerns, including:

-How we use these frameworks is always shaped by your unique needs, preferences, and hopes for therapy.
+How we work together is always shaped by your unique needs, preferences, and hopes for therapy.

 I practice within my authorized scope and am committed to ethical, culturally sensitive, and trauma-aware care.
 While therapy isn’t about quick fixes, I offer a respectful, collaborative space where your experience is welcomed and your autonomy honoured.